Correspondence Courses – Hospitality

 - Increase the depth of butler knowledge / skills with formal training that you have missed

 Both correspondence courses include checklists detailing the reading and practical assignments, as well as projects to be done.
 Progress for students in the Western Hemisphere is supervised by Mr. Steven Ferry personally.
-Students in the Eastern Hemisphere are under the supervision of Mr. Frank Mitchell.
-Students in Spanish-speaking countries countries are supervised by Mr. Amer Vargas.
+Students in the Eastern Hemisphere and Spanish-speaking countries countries are supervised by Mr. Amer Vargas.
 All students have an open line via e-mail to their instructors for questions, and to receive guidance on professional matters.

 The butler course takes about six months part-time and costs US $2,500.
 Students must purchase their own course materials (books & DVDs) via Amazon.com (or other suitable providers), which will cost approximately US $200-$250 depending on whether you purchase new or used books, and the shipping and handling costs of said books (which will vary depending on where in the world you live).
 As a note, from experience we’ve learned that shipping to foreign locations may cost as much as US $200 in addition to the costs of purchasing the books and DVDs.